The Take-Charge Patient

 The Take-Charge Patient: How You Can Get the Best Medical Care is a book by the American author and patient advocate Martine Ehrenclou.
 Published in 2012 by Lemon Grove Press, the book provides guidance for patients to advocate for themselves in the healthcare system.
 Drawing from interviews with more than 175 patients and medical professionals, Ehrenclou offers advice to help readers with strengthening the doctor–patient relationship, preventing medical errors, and navigating health insurance plans.

 While writing the book, Ehrenclou experienced chronic pain and spent 16 months meeting with 11 doctors attempting to find a diagnosis.
-She used the strategies she suggested in the book to find a doctor who diagnosed her with inguinal hernia and underwent surgery to treat her pain.
-The Take-Charge Patient received positive reviews.
-Reviewers said it had an empowering approach and recommended it as a resource for patients attempting to navigate the healthcare system.
+She used the strategies she suggested in the book to find a doctor who diagnosed her with inguinal hernia and undergo surgery to treat her pain.
+The Take-Charge Patient received positive reviews, with reviewers saying it had an empowering approach and recommending it as a resource for patients attempting to navigate the healthcare system.
 The book won a 2012 Foreword Reviews Indies bronze award in the health category.